lawrenceaph/nftmetadatagenerator/readme.md

 **imageSuffix:** (optional) a string that represents the suffix to be added to the image URL.
 The default value is an empty string.

 **name:** (optional) a string that represents the base name of the generated object.
-The default value is an empty string.
+The default value a placeholder.

 **description:** (optional) a string that represents the base description of the generated object.
 The default value is "Freely Generated Metadata".